Punjabi Chole Recipe

 In A Traditional Pressure Cooker

-Heat 5 tablespoon of vegetable oil in a pressure cooker over medium-high heat.
+Heat 5 tablespoon of oil in a pressure cooker over medium-high heat.

 Once the oil is hot, add the crushed spices and fry for 4-5 seconds.

-Add 1 cup of grated onions and fry until they turn slightly brown in color, stirring frequently (8-10 minutes).
+Add 1 cup of grated onions and cook until they turn slightly brown, stirring frequently (8-10 minutes).
 Splash a little water if the paste sticks at the bottom of the cooker.

-Add 2 teaspoon of ginger garlic paste and fry for 2 minutes.
+Add 2 teaspoon of ginger garlic paste and cook for 2 minutes or until the raw smell is gone.

 Now add 1 cup of grated tomatoes and cook for another minute, stirring frequently.